We Work Hard To Protect Your Priorities.

-The federal Family Medical Leave Act (FMLA) prohibits punishing or firing employees for taking leave to care for a sick family member, and discrimination against female workers for taking maternity leave.
+The federal Family and Medical Leave Act (FMLA) prohibits punishing or firing employees for taking leave to care for a sick family member and discrimination against female workers for taking maternity leave.
 While most victims of this kind of action are women, men can also suffer discrimination for upholding their family responsibility.

-Examples of Family Responsibility Discrimination
+Examples Of Family Responsibility Discrimination

 Our employee rights attorneys aggressively pursue legal action on behalf of workers against their employer in cases involving: